TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

 1. Takes the start point and the end point of the A\* path
-2. connects them with a streight line
+2. connects them with a straight line
 3. checks for collision with an obstacle
 4. if an collision is detected take the mid point of the path and repeat the procedure until the smoothed path is collision free